-Procedure (protocol, SOP or other equivalent) is an established practice to be followed in performing a specified task or under specific circumstances.
+Procedure (protocol, standard operating procedure, or other equivalent) is an established practice to be followed in performing a specified task or under specific circumstances.

 Proficiency testing is a quality assurance measure used to monitor performance and identify areas in which improvement may be needed.
 Proficiency tests may be classified as: